TI updates second-quarter 2010 business outlook

 - The financial impact of inadequate or excess TI inventory that results from demand that differs from projections;

 - The ability of TI and its customers and suppliers to access their bank accounts and lines of credit or otherwise access the capital markets;

 - Product liability or warranty claims, claims based on epidemic or delivery failure or recalls by TI customers for a product containing a TI part;

 - TI's ability to recruit and retain skilled personnel; and

 - Timely implementation of new manufacturing technologies, installation of manufacturing equipment and the ability to obtain needed third-party foundry and assembly/test subcontract services.

-For a more detailed discussion of these factors see the Risk Factors discussion in Item 1A of our most recent Form 10-K. The forward-looking statements included in this release are made only as of the date of this release and TI undertakes no obligation to update the forward-looking statements to reflect subsequent events or circumstances.
+For a more detailed discussion of these factors, see the Risk Factors discussion in Item 1A of the Company's most recent Form 10-K. The forward-looking statements included in this release are made only as of the date of this release, and the Company undertakes no obligation to update the forward-looking statements to reflect subsequent events or circumstances.

 About Texas Instruments

 Texas Instruments (NYSE: TXN) helps customers solve problems and develop new electronics that make the world smarter, healthier, safer, greener and more fun.
-A global semiconductor company, TI innovates through manufacturing, design and sales operations in more than 25 countries.
+A global semiconductor company, TI innovates through design, sales and manufacturing operations in more than 30 countries.
 For more information, go to www.ti.com.

 Copyright (C) 2010 PR Newswire.
 All rights reserved